I have unearthed a secret shame that blights recruitment consultants at all levels of the profession.

 It can ruin relationships, leave all concerned deeply dissatisfied, and potentially inflict untold damage on the sufferers, those they are supposed to care for, and the economy as a whole.

 Like most private, shameful syndromes, its sufferers are largely in denial about it.
-In fact, some only feel free to discuss it in internet chat rooms, like LinkedIn.
-Many blame their partners.
 They lie to hide its existence, or say that premature evaluation is not a problem.

 Let’s talk a little more about this condition.